circleci/circleci-docs/jekyll/_cci1/clojure-12.md

 offender is clojure-contrib, which is not compatible with Clojure 1.3+.

-If this works on your (OSX) machine but fails on CircleCI, it also means you are running two different clojure versions at the same time.
+If this works on your (macOS) machine but fails on CircleCI, it also means you are running two different clojure versions at the same time.